utrgvapplelab/UTRGV-UXUI-6305/README.md

 Welcome UXUI 6305 Students!

-I'm Oscar Ramos and I will be your instructor for this clas.
+I'm Oscar Ramos and I will be your instructor for this class.